Keamo25/MyTransporter/replit.md

 ### Authentication Flow
 1. User accesses the landing page
-2. Clicks "Sign In" which redirects to `/api/login`
+2. Clicks "Sign In" to go to login page or "Get Started" to register
-3. Replit Auth handles OAuth flow
+3. User enters email and password credentials
-4. User profile is created/updated in the database
+4. Password is hashed using SHA-256 and validated against database
 5. Session is established and user is redirected to role-appropriate dashboard

 ### Transport Request Flow